-What can the Career and Technical Education Center offer you?
-A meaningful high school experience with project-based learning preparing you for college and career readiness.
+What can the Career & Technical Education Center offer you?

 Businesses today need trained and skilled employees.
 Universities require students to be educationally prepared.
 The need for students who are college and career ready is so great that businesses and educational institutions have taken this message to schools everywhere in order to develop graduates with appropriate work skills and knowledge.
 CTE students follow career pathways linking high school learning with college degrees, industry recognized certifications and connections between what is learned in the classroom and expectations in the employment field.